fmborges2/PC_Classifier/README.md

 This current version includes the pip repo, you can install the module using the pip command:

-pip install kseg-py
+pip install ocpc-py

-The pip's link is https://pypi.org/project/kseg-py/
+The pip's link is https://pypi.org/project/ocpc-py/

 The example file shows the operation of the module in its 3 different applications.